Keegan-Michael Key: Other work

-Key was one of the founders of Hamtramck, Michigan,'s Planet Ant Theatre, and was a member of the Second City Detroit's mainstage cast before joining the Second City e.t.c. theater in Chicago.
+Key was one of the founders of Hamtramck, Michigan's Planet Ant Theatre, and was a member of the Second City Detroit's mainstage cast before joining the Second City e.t.c. theater in Chicago.
 Key co-founded the Detroit Creativity Project along with Beth Hagenlocker, Marc Evan Jackson, Margaret Edwartowski, and Larry Joe Campbell.
-The Detroit Creativity Project teaches students in Detroit improvisation as a way to improve their communication skills.
+The Detroit Creativity Project teaches students in Detroit improvization as a way to improve their communication skills.
 Key performed with The 313, an improv group formed with other members of Second City Hollywood that appears around the country.
 The 313 is made up primarily of former Detroit residents and is named for Detroit's area code.

 He made a cameo in "Weird Al" Yankovic's video "White & Nerdy" with Peele.
 Key also hosted Animal Planet's The Planet's Funniest Animals.
 In 2009, Key hosted GSN's "Big Saturday Night", and has co-starred in Gary Unmarried on CBS.
 Key was a panelist on the NPR comedy quiz show Wait Wait, Don't Tell Me... on March 27 and July 24, 2010.
 Key has been in several episodes of Reno 911! as the "Hypothetical Criminal".

 Key and Peele were featured on the cover and in a series of full-page comic photos illustrating The New York Times Magazine article "Is Giving the Secret to Getting Ahead?" on March 31, 2013.
 A live-action video version was also featured on the Times website.
 Key co-stars in the horror-comedy Hell Baby.
 Key is one of the rotating "fourth chair" performers in the 2013 revival of Whose Line Is It Anyway?.

 In addition to Key & Peele, he also co-starred in the USA Network comedy series Playing House, which began airing in April 2014.

 Together with Peele, Key played an FBI agent in a recurring role in the 2014 FX crime drama Fargo.

 Key and Peele starred in an episode of Epic Rap Battles of History, with Key playing Mahatma Gandhi and Peele playing Martin Luther King Jr. The pair returned to Epic Rap Battles of History with the "Muhammad Ali versus Michael Jordan" battle, with Key portraying Jordan.

 Key was involved in audio episodes for the marketing campaign, "Hunt the Truth" on the website for the video game Halo 5: Guardians, voicing a fictional journalist and war photographer named Benjamin Giraud, who investigates the Master Chief's background.